WOW Vegas

 WOW Vegas Coin System Explained

-In most purchase tiers, over 95% of your spend goes toward WOW Coins – which can’t be redeemed – while the redeemable SC trickles in quietly.
+In most of their purchase tiers, greater than 95% of your $$$ goes toward WOW Coins that can’t be redeemed, while a measly portion gets allocated to redeemable SC.

 Method | Min/Max | Bonus Coins | Fees | Can Redeem? |